A Parent's Guide to School Safety Toolkit

 Safety of Referees, Judges, or Other Officials

 Any spectator, which includes parents or guardians, of a school sponsored event will face consequences for intentionally, knowingly, or recklessly causing bodily injury to a referee, judge, or other official.
+A verbal warning and persisting in inappropriate behaviors is not required for a referee, judge or other official to eject a spectator from an extracurricular athletic activity or competition sponsored or sanctioned by the school district or the University Interscholastic League.
 Consequences include not being allowed to attend any future extracurricular athletic activities or competitions sponsored or sanctioned by the school district or the University Interscholastic League (UIL) for at least year, not to exceed five years.

 Weapons Possession